gas-buddy/async-rule-evaluator/README.md

 --- | ---
 (a, b, c) | Array
-a in b | Array a is a subset of array b x.y | Property y of object x (x can be a function/promise, y can be a function/promise)
+a in b | Array a is a subset of array b a in~ b | Array a is a subset of array b using string conversion for comparison x.y | Property y of object x (x can be a function/promise, y can be a function/promise)

 Built-in functions | Description